A guide to recycling your waste

 Brown bin – organic waste, such as food leftovers, fruit and vegetables (including peel, which you should wrap in newspaper if possible), coffee grounds, tea bags, egg shells, and prawn skins, hard bread, non-woody garden waste such as grass cuttings or waste turf, pet dung, biodegradable bags, and cut flowers.
 However, you should not put household waste, cigarette butts or ash from BBQs, any fats or oils, sanitary towels or tampons, woody garden waste such as branches, hedge, shrub or rose bush clippings, woodchip or treated wood, soil, paper napkins and tissues, nappies or cat litter.

-Green bin – garden waste can be put in this, though not big logs or grass cuttings (the latter should go in the brown bin).
+Green bin – garden waste can be put in this, though not big logs.
 Bigger items can be taken to the compostage in Mamer, or to 12 green waste collection points in Remich, Redange, Wiltz, Clervaux, Echternach, Diekirch, Grevenmacher, Vianden, Esch, Capellen, Luxembourg City and Mersch.
 There, chippers will break down branches and turn them into wood chip that is sold by the bag.
+Grass cuttings should go in your brown bin, unless your green bin is for garden and organic waste (you can check with your commune).

 Bin and bag collection